 During the next three years (1983-1986) I was a freelance graphic designer with my own studio and darkroom.

 The front room studio space in Station Road, Birmingham.
 I have just started drawing for the painting Background of Blues and newly purchased a print of Portrait of Sylvette David in Green Chair by Pablo Picasso which I later had framed (and I still have).

 Same room with headphones.
-Background of Blues (which I no longer have—it’s on permanent loan) is progressing and the painting above is Flash in the Pan which was once shown at the Icon Gallery in Birmingham.
+Background of Blues which I no longer have (it was on permanent loan and has since been accidentally destroyed) is progressing and the painting above is Flash in the Pan which was once shown at the Icon Gallery in Birmingham.
 (After Background of Blues, I did not make any paintings until I started on my present series Morning Tunes in 2012.)

-My graphic design studio and darkroom in Highgate Square Craft Centre, Birmingham.
+My graphic design studio and darkroom in Highgate Square Craft Centre the Old Fire Station on the Moseley Road in Birmingham.
 Three years a freelance graphic designer—things are visibly piling up including the red door from a spare Ford Corsair.
 In the darkroom, apart from my photographic enlarger and associated equipment and materials, I had an Agfa Gevaert Repromaster Photo Mechanical Transfer camera and Copyproof processor which I jointly owned with Rhonda Wilson.